Fectio

 versions between brackets.

-used in historical sources as a means of
+years were used in historical sources as a means

 referred either to the regnal year of the emperor